guardian/recommendations/client-side.md

   be provided by the environment.
 - If starting a new project, favour ES6 modules unless you can justify otherwise.
 - Do not commit your dependencies into Git.
+Instead, commit a lockfile/shrinkwrap, e.g. jspm’s `config.js`.

 *TODO: How to publish your own libraries?
 What format to publish it in?
 NPM, Bower, JSPM, etc?
 How to depend on other libraries?*